-As gravitational wave detector technology improves instrument sensitivity for upcoming observation runs, it is expected that the ripples in spacetime produced by the collisions of orbiting black hole binaries could be detected at a rate of one or more per week.
+As gravitational wave detector technology improves instrument sensitivity for upcoming observation runs, the ripples in spacetime produced by the collisions of orbiting black hole binaries are detected at a rate of more than once per week.
 To accurately characterize the complicated waveform and extract useful physical information about the system from which it emanated, detailed calculations must be performed in the context of general relativity, spanning many orders of magnitude in time and space.
 The most widely used numerical relativity codes solve the equations of general relativity on computational grids with nested Cartesian boxes of varying resolution or intricate coordinate patches, both of which are algorithmically expensive and require high performance computing clusters in order to complete their calculations in a reasonable amount of time.
 Further, these methods induce a steep learning curve, limiting the contributions of new developers.
 This results in a throughput bottleneck from the theory side of multimessenger astronomy.

 A new solution is here needed.
 Enter SENR/NRPy+!

 I began development of the SENR/NRPy+ package in August 2016 with coauthor Zachariah B. Etienne.
 It has since grown into a powerful, efficient, fully functioning numerical relativity code, capable of producing physically accurate simulations of gravitational phenomena in general relativity, and beyond!
 Building SENR/NRPy+ was my primary research focus as a postdoctoral research associate at West Virginia University, where I applied my scientific training towards the theoretical understanding of gravitational wave sources.
 The code and its results are described in detail in our publication.
 I continue to contribute to this growing open-source project, located in the SENR/NRPy+ Git Repository.